The reasons why microblading hair strokes can change color and shade and how to prevent it.

 Pigment placement into skin during

 What is happening when microblading artist places pigment into the skin?
-If it is done with micropigmentation machine, which uses needles to penetrate the epidermis, then the pigment is delivered into the upper dermis. i.e. under the melanin layer.
-The process damages the epidermis, and the top layer of the dermis (papillary layer) .The needle moves with the speed of 50-3000 times a minute, resulting in creating not so crispy and defined lines as in microblading method.
-Micropigmentation is recommended when the dramatic "makeup" effect is desirable.
+If it is done with micropigmentation or "PMU" machine, which uses needles to penetrate the epidermis, then the pigment is delivered into the upper dermis. i.e. under the melanin layer.
+The process damages the epidermis, and the top layer of the dermis (papillary layer) .The needle moves with the speed of 50-3000 times a minute, resulting in creating not so crispy and defined lines as in the correct microblading method.
+Machine micropigmentation is recommended when the "makeup" or powder effect is desirable.

 The body starts to react immediately.
 Initial step is to stop bleeding, then to restore the wound closure.
 The cells responsible for immune reaction, i.e. fighting pigment particles, consider them as foreign intruders and begin to move into the area of penetration.
 Neutrophils arrive earlier and macrophages - later.
 Fibroblasts start rebuilding upper layer cells .
 The healing process starts.